A Theory of Direct Randomized Benchmarking: Acknowledgements

 \section{Acknowledgements}

+The authors thank Jahan Claes for providing a simplification to the proof of Proposition~\ref{prop:preservedsubspace}.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder.
 This research was funded, in part, by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA).
 Sandia National Laboratories is a multi-program laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA-0003525.
 All statements of fact, opinion or conclusions contained herein are those of the authors and should not be construed as representing the official views or policies of the U.S. Department of Energy, IARPA, the ODNI, or the U.S. Government.
 AMP acknowledges funding from NSF award DMR-1747426 and a NASA Space Technology Graduate Research Opportunity award.